"Sand. I hate sand."

 Expansions required: Aethersprite expansion x2, LAAT expansion, ARC-170 expansion ($100)

 Delta-7 Aethersprite (Wave 3)

-Important: you get an Aethersprite in the Guardians of Republic box, but the individual ship expansion features different pilots so you'll almost certainly want to pick up both packs.
+Important: you get an Aethersprite in the Guardians of Republic box but the individual ship expansion features different pilots (and different paint schemes on the Aethersprite) so you'll almost certainly want to pick up both packs eventually.

 The Delta-7 Aethersprite is the chosen starfighter of the Jedi knights.
 It may look small but in X-Wing this hugely customisable little fighter has several configuration options and is almost like two, or even three, different ships that can fulfil different roles depending on whether you take Calibrated Laser Targeting, Delta-7B, or no configuration at all.

 Without any configuration at all the Aethersprite is like a little A-Wing or TIE Fighter buzzing around at high speed but not really posing much offensive threat.
 That wouldn't be too effective for normal pilots but all the Jedi come to the table with unique Force abilities and so without a configuration the Aethersprite can function as a little support ship.
 Adding the Calibrating Laser Targeting upgrade to your Aethersprite doesn't cost many points and can really transform the damage output of your Jedi if they can line their shots up carefully.
 It's still a delicate little ship that can't take much punishment, but CLT adds a lot more threat to the ship.